The restaurant industry has been changing with a massive shift in the last year or so in dining habits.

 Alternatively, you can visit Blink for Restaurants Page to schedule a demo.

 The food industry is vast and ever-evolving.
 With restaurant delivery on the rise, a new form of takeout and delivery model has emerged known as dark kitchens.
 These kitchens are commercial kitchens that produce food solely for delivery purposes.

 These virtual kitchens while containing kitchen equipment lack any sort of dining area or space to allow customers to eat at the location.

-Dark kitchens focus only on delivery, using delivery apps or online ordering systems to get orders and prepare the food once those orders come in.
+Order management for dark kitchens focus only on delivery, using delivery apps or online ordering systems to get orders and prepare the food once those orders come in.
 These apps also offer the option for takeout thus allowing customers to pick up the prepared food.

 The main differentiating factor of dark kitchens to traditional models is the reduced operating costs.
 Most importantly, you can leverage dark kitchens to reduce wasteful overheads and we will discuss this detail in the subsequent sections.

 These kitchens are creating a whole new ecosystem of food delivery designed to cater directly to online customers.

 Blink is your #1 Commission-Free Online Ordering Platform for Restaurants!

 The Need and Rise of Order management for dark kitchens

 Technology has been the harbinger of change that has ushered a new era of dark kitchens.
 Change has been in the air for the last decade or so as technology changes our habits and consumer preferences.